Top 15 Ancient Roman Triumphal Arches

 10. Arch of Janus – Rome, Lazio, Italy

 Unfortunately, the Arch of Janus is just a shadow of its former self.
 Back in ancient times, all of the masonry was still intact, and the niches throughout the exterior were filled with marble statues depicting Roman Deities.
-The statues and many of the arches other precious pieces of marble were either stolen or destroyed, which was fairly common in Europe after the fall of the Roman Empire.
-The Arch of Janus was even converted into a small fortress during the middle ages, at which point it resembled a defensive tower rather than a Triumphal Arch.
+The Arch of Janus was even converted into a small fortress during the Middle Ages, at which point it resembled a defensive tower rather than a Triumphal Arch.
 However, in the 19th century, the authorities in Rome remodeled it to closely resemble its original form.

 11. Arch of Germanicus – Saintes, Nouvelle-Aquitaine, France